amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 71.md

 The area around Mount Thogrin is still devastated from the siege.
 Much of the grass is trampled and most of the surrounding forests are destroyed.
 Most of the road up towards Rhugnurt is cleared, but there are still a few effigies left just for good measure.
 Inside the walls, the city appears to have sustained damage from trebuchet and spell weaponry, but the Giantkind architecture seems to have withheld fairly well, and is already in the process of being repaired by skilled craftsmen.
 ## Atrisean Dynasty
 God King Olym is a conniving and scheming man.
 He only wants to help the party if it gets him more money, power, or reputation.
 He requires heavy proof of Ileus's plot in order to help the party.
 Overall he is very skeptical of the party.

+God King Olym has a mission to act as a loyal